-Fig. 58 Setting boiler to maximum
+Fig. 65 Setting boiler to maximum

-- ▶ Ensure that the boiler has stabilised at maximum output. - ► Carry out Gas rating procedures as described in "Essential Gas Safety" third edition. - ► If pressure and gas rate are satisfactory press the or button and the boiler will return to normal operation. - If left in the service mode the control will return to normal operation after 15 minutes.
+- ▶ Ensure that the boiler has stabilised at maximum output. - ► Carry out Gas rating procedures as described in "Essential Gas Safety" third edition. - ► If pressure and gas rate are satisfactory press the boiler will return to normal operation. - If left in the service mode the control will return to normal operation after 15 minutes.

-6.5.4 CHECKING FOR LEAKS DURING OPERATION
+5.5.4 CHECKING FOR LEAKS DURING OPERATION

 - ► Use an approved leak detector to check all connections for possible leaks.
-The product must be certified as a gas leak testing agent. - Do not allow the product to come into contact with the electrical wiring.
+The product must be certified as a gas leak testing agent. - ► Do not allow the product to come into contact with the electrical wiring.

-6.6 DOMESTIC HOT WATER
+5.6 DOMESTIC HOT WATER